ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 1.5.0 (2020-11-24)
 * (sbormann) Added Flot-Chart widget.
 * (sbormann) Enhanced adding of widgets with a new settings dialog.
-* (sbormann) Added some new options for widget-developers (the meta-tag url-datapoints was enhanced for example to ask for a color with a color-picker, postMessage-answeres now contain the id of the original datapoint).
+* (sbormann) Added some new options for widget-developers (the meta-tag URL-data points was enhanced for example to ask for a color with a color-picker, postMessage-answeres now contain the id of the original datapoint).
 * (sbormann) Removed space when using new-line-option.
 * (sbormann) Added role "button" in custom dialog.
 * (sbormann) Enhanced timing of repositioning dialogs after loading.